jayzheng98/jayzheng98.github.io/_pages/about.md

 * Hi!
 Thank you for your visit

 * I’m Zhongyi, a MPhil at the Southwest Jiaotong University ([SWJTU](https://en.wikipedia.org/wiki/Southwest_Jiaotong_University)), majoring in **Computer Science and Technology**.
-Currently, I am doing research in the field of cybersecurity supervised by [Prof. Lianshan Yan](https://faculty.swjtu.edu.cn/yanlianshan/en/index.htm) in the CIPC lab
+Currently, I am doing research in the field of cybersecurity supervised by [Prof. Lianshan Yan](https://faculty.swjtu.edu.cn/yanlianshan/en/index.htm) in the CIPC lab (I'm about to graduate in June, 2023)

 * To be more specific, my current research interest is in **Anomaly Detection** and **Wireless Communication Security**